AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

-These methods can be applied to any scalar function you wish to bound, however, the examples above that bound the norm or squared norm are so common that we also provide methods that do just that.
+These methods can be applied to any scalar function you wish to bound, however, the examples above that bound the :code:`norm` or :code:`squared_norm` are so common that we also provide methods that do just that.
 Below, we use the :code:`.addLower/Upper/NormBound` and :code:`.addLower/Upper/SquaredNormBound` methods the accomplish the same tasks as the previous code block.

 .. code-block:: python